BahaaAlDeen/Hyperbolic_Exponential-CORDIC/README.md

 Fig.1 (Source: https://doi.org/10.1016/j.chaos.2020.110493)

 ## How to use
 To use this function simply clone the file 'CORDIC_MAIN.v', and run the verilog script.
-Use the file 'CORDIC_TB.v' as a test bench to test an input angle and the output of the trignometric process.
+Use the file 'CORDIC_TB.v' as a test bench to test an input and the output of the Hyperbolic/Exponential process.
 See the comments within this file for more details on how to experiment with the different variables in this function.

-    input: 	'rad' is the input angle in radian multiplied by 2^16  (32-bits = 16.16 = 16-bits for integer .
+    input: 	'angle' is the input multiplied by 2^16  (32-bits = 16.16 = 16-bits for integer .
 16-bits for fractional).

-    out: 	'COS' cosine of the input angle (32-bits).
+    out: 	'COSH' cosine of the input (32-bits).
-         	'SIN' sine of the input angle (32-bits).
+         	'SINH' sine of the input (32-bits).
+         	'EXP' exponential of the input (32-bits).